babeard/storefront-sveltekit-starter/README.md

 # Vendure SvelteKit Storefront Starter

-An e-commerce storefront for [Vendure](https://www.vendure.io) built with [SvelteKit](https://kit.svelte.dev/).
+An e-commerce storefront for [Vendure](https://www.vendure.io) built with [SvelteKit](https://kit.svelte.dev/), [Houdini](https://www.houdinigraphql.com/), and [TailwindCSS](https://tailwindcss.com/).
+Heavily inspired by the official [Vendure Remix Storefront Starter](https://github.com/vendure-ecommerce/storefront-remix-starter) and [Vendure Sveltekit Storefront](https://github.com/spences10/sveltekit-vendure-commerce).

+## Why another SvelteKit storefront?

+Currently, this repo is for educational purposes only.
+The goal was to learn Houdini and Vendure, so I decided to combine the two.
+It could also be useful to check out the other repos listed above for inspiration on different ways to tackle the same problem set within similar technology stacks.

 ## To do

-- Cart
+- Cart ✅
 - Checkout flow
-- Search facet filters
+- Search facet filters ✅
 - Login
 - Account creation
 - Customer account management